BlockchainCommons/GordianWallet-iOS/README.md

 ### Credits

-Bitcoin-Standup-Remote is a professional mobile wallet that can be used by you for your cryptocurrency needs, but it's also an example that shows the latest in wallet technology and that can be used to inspire your own wallet designs, per the license above.
+Gordian Wallet is a professional mobile wallet that can be used by you for your cryptocurrency needs, but it's also an example that shows the latest in wallet technology and that can be used to inspire your own wallet designs, per the license above.

 The team responsible for designing and developing this app are: